chris-j-akers/thos-light-jekyll-theme/_posts/2020-12-01-thos-light-jekyll-theme.md

 ### pop-out

 <div class="pop-out">
-  Here, the text has been formatted using the `pop-out` class which allows you to highlight important points in your text.
+  Here, the text has been formatted using the `pop-out` class which allows you to highlight important points.
 </div>

 ### block-quote

-> “There are very few moments in a man's existence when he experiences so much ludicrous distress, or meets with so little charitable commiseration, as when he is in pursuit of his own hat.”
+> “There are very few moments in a man's existence when he experiences so much ludicrous distress, or meets with so little charitable commiseration, as when he is in pursuit of his own hat.” - CHARLES DICKENS, PICKWICK PAPERS

-### html
+### general html

+A number of html tags have been catered for, but more can easily be added by adjusting the CSS in [thos-light.css]({{ site.url }}{{ site.baseurl }}site-assets/css/thos-light.css).
+If an html tag isn't there, it's just because I haven't used it, yet.

 - **bold text**, use `<strong>`.
 - *italics*, use `<em>`.
 - Abbreviations, like <abbr title="HyperText Markup Langage">HTML</abbr> should use `<abbr>` tag.
-- Citations, like <cite>&mdash; Charles Dickens</cite>, should use `<cite>`.
-- <del>Strikethrough text</del>
-- Superscript <sup>text</sup> uses `<sup>` and subscript <sub>text</sub> uses `<sub>`.

 ## code blocks

-Code is displayed using the default [Tomorrow Night](https://github.com/chriskempson/tomorrow-theme) theme by Chris Kempson, but a number of other themes have been included and these can be set in the `_config.yml` file.
+Code is displayed using the default [Tomorrow Night](https://github.com/chriskempson/tomorrow-theme) theme by Chris Kempson, but a number of other themes taken from [Rouge](https://github.com/rouge-ruby/rouge) have been included and these can be set in the `_config.yml` file.

+By default line numbers are enabled (see `_config.yml`).
+Their font colour is set in the CSS variable: `--code-lineno-colour: #62892f`;

 ```yaml
 syntax-rouge-theme: tomorrow-night